 - It is where college kids go to outfit their dorm rooms.

-- It is where young lovers go after signing their first lease.
+- It is the next stop for young lovers after signing their first lease.

-- It is where young families go to furnish a house on a negative budget.
+- It is the place where young families go to furnish a house on a negative budget.

 In short, IKEA is where adult life begins.